Global Contrast Masked Autoencoders Are Powerful Pathological Representation Learners: Introduction

-In 2021, as an extensible SSL method, Mask Autoencoder (MAE) achieved SOTA results in ImageNet dataset \cite{18}.
-This method randomly masks part of the input image and uses the lightweight decoder to rebuild the obscured pixels, which can not only improve the accuracy but also speed up the training, and the learning efficiency is better than that of contrastive learning \cite{18}.
-Pathological diagnosis often needs to consider both global and local features of WSIs \cite{1}.
-Due to the morphological similarity of cells and tissues of the same type, MAE may have the potential to find the correlation within pathological image tile, that is, to extract local features.
-Correspondingly, if we use the memory bank structure \cite{23} of contrast learning to store the features between each tile, such MAE may also have the ability to obtain global features.
+In 2021, as an extensible SSL method, a masked autoencoder (MAE) achieved state-of-the-art (SOTA) results on the ImageNet dataset~\cite{he2022masked}.
+This method randomly masks part of the input image and uses a lightweight decoder to rebuild the obscured pixels, which can not only yield improved accuracy but also speed up the training process; additionally, its learning efficiency is better than that of contrastive learning~\cite{he2022masked}.
+Pathological diagnosis often requires the consideration of both the global and local features of WSIs~\cite{campanella2019clinical}.
+Due to the morphological similarity between cells and tissues of the same type, MAEs may have the potential to find the correlations within pathological image tiles, that is, to extract local features.
+Correspondingly, if we use the memory bank structure~\cite{wu2018unsupervised} of contrast learning to store the features between each pair of tile, such an MAE may also have the ability to obtain global features.

-Based on the above analysis, we proposed a Global Contrast Mask Autoencoder (GCMAE) SSL model that can extract both global and local features from pathological images.
-On one hand, based on MAE network structure, the model can obtain the internal hidden space feature representation of each patch in pathological images.
-On the other hand, the model integrates memory bank structure to store global features of pathological images, contrastive learning is used to mine feature associations between tiles.
-The main contributions of this study are as follows:
+Based on the above analysis, we propose a global contrast-masked autoencoder (GCMAE)-based SSL model that can extract both global and local features from pathological images.
+On the one hand, based on the MAE network structure, the model can obtain the internal hidden space feature representation of each patch in pathological images.
+On the other hand, the model integrates the memory bank structure to store the global features of pathological images, and contrastive learning is used to mine the feature associations between tiles.
+Second, we also design an automatic pathological image diagnosis process based on the GCMAE for clinical application, which can make full use of unlabeled pathological data to further improve the performance of the model.
+Finally, we also attempt to utilize a lightweight modeling method to increase the confidence of GCMAE in clinical application.
+The main contributions of this study are as follows.

-\begin{enumerate} \item First application of MAE self-supervised neural network architecture to the field of WSI characterization and analysis of mask ratio for pathological images, providing guidance for subsequent research; \item To propose the GCMAE self-supervised neural network model for WSI analysis, which has the ability to characterize global features and local features simultaneously and has stronger cross-dataset characterization capability compared to MAE. \end{enumerate}

-Experimental results show that the method proposed in this study has advantages in generic representation and downstream cross-disease transfer learning tasks, outperforming supervised learning and MAE on pathological image classification tasks.